acabaniss/cta-ohio-voters/docs/01 Data Structure.md

 }
 ```

+# Optimizations
+Although unimplemented in Dataform, optimizations for this data schema should include:
+- partitioning the voters dataset by residential address
+- clustering voting records by election name
+- potentially additional clusterings of postal address if there are particular partitions that are frequently used (precincts?)

 # Considerations and extensions

 - I've only included some key fields here in the schema; please see the Dataform file and resulting BigQuery tables for a more complete list of fields